 It’s time to combine everything!
 Here are all the ingredients when it’s time to mix them together in my large bowl, you will need a bowl that is at least four quarts to handle this recipe.

-One thing to remember is that the oil in the dressing settles…
+One thing to remember is that the oil in any dressing settles…

 So make sure to shake it up really well right before you add it.